josephikim/mixology-app/README.md

 - Easier to scale up with userbase
 - Better portability across services

-Since the backend of our app acts as both issuer and verifier of JWT tokens, it only needs one private key for authentication purposes.
+Since the backend of the app acts as both issuer and verifier of JWT tokens, it only needs one private key for authentication purposes.
 This is the key designated in your `.env` files as the `JWT_SECRET_KEY` environment variable.

-NOTE: It is IMPORTANT to never share sensitive information such as keys or passwords!
+IMPORTANT: Never share sensitive information such as keys or passwords!
 Make sure to apply appropriate security settings to prevent exposing your files.

 ### Authorization